dd32/td-gh-ex/readme.txt

 == ABOUT ABACUS ==

-Simplify your site with Byline, a theme specifically built for writers.
+Simplify your site with Abacus, a theme specifically built for WooCommerce.
 Display your latest article in its entirety, including comments, right on your home page.
 Select an infinite number of colors and any Google Font you like to customize the design so that it perfectly fits your style.
 Looks great on desktop browsers, tablets and handheld devices.
-For a live demo go to http://demos.alphabetthemes.com/byline/.

 == NOTES ==